vstinner/python-security/vulnerabilities.rst

 `CVSS Score`_: 5.0 (CVSS v3).

-Prevent HTTPoxy attack (CVE-2016-1000110).
+Prevent HTTPoxy attack.

 Ignore the HTTP_PROXY variable when REQUEST_METHOD environment is set, which indicates that the script is in CGI mode.

-Issue #27568 Reported and patch contributed by Rémi Rampin.
+Reported and patch contributed by Rémi Rampin.

 Links: